billpg/HashBack/README.md

 ### What if an attacker has a TLS certificate signed by a trusted CA?
 Then the attacker has broken TLS itself and we have bigger problems.

-If this is a serious concern, then you could keep your own collection of trusted TLS certificates and refuse of recognize any TLS ceritifcates not on your list.
+If this is a serious concern, then you could keep your own collection of trusted TLS certificates and refuse of recognize any TLS certificates not on your list.
 You'd effectively be running your own CA if you can't trust the ones built into your HTTP library.

 ### What if an attacker sends a fake Authorization header?
 The recipient will attempt to retrieve a verification hash file from the real client's website.
 As there won't be a verification hash that matches the fake header, the attempt will fail.